CBD for Fireworks Anxiety in Dogs: Natural Remedies and Dosage Tips

 Is your dog scared of fireworks?
 I’m guessing the answer is probably yes.
 As the owner of a rescue farm myself, fireworks anxiety and fear makes holidays with fireworks my least favorite.
 Every Fourth of July and New Year’s Eve, my home was filled with panicked howls, whimpers, and the sound of dogs pacing.
 Before discovering the calming power of full spectrum CBD for dog fireworks anxiety, I wondered “What can I give my dog for fireworks anxiety?”
 Seeing the animals on my farm cower and shake every time a firework burst just broke my heart.
-Since using CBD for fireworks anxiety, the animals on my farm no longer shake, pace, or panic during fireworks.
+Since using CBD for fireworks anxiety, the animals on my farm no longer shake, pace, or panic during fireworks, showcasing the effectiveness of natural remedies for dog anxiety.

 Is Dog Fireworks Anxiety Common?